Divorce in New Zealand

-The Family Proceedings Act 1980 is the Act that governs divorce in New Zealand.
-The New Zealand Parliament has exclusive jurisdiction to regulate the law of marriage and divorce.
+In New Zealand, Parliament has exclusive jurisdiction to regulate the law of marriage and divorce.
+The Family Proceedings Act 1980 governs divorce in New Zealand.

 History of divorce law in New Zealand

 Prior to 1867

 Divorce allowing remarriage could only be obtained through a private act of Parliament in the United Kingdom.

 1867

 The Divorce and Matrimonial Causes Act 1867 was passed.
-This Act was virtually identical to the equivalent law passed in England in 1857.
+This act was virtually identical to the equivalent law passed in England in 1857.
 Judgement on divorce proceedings was transferred from Parliament to the courts.
 A husband could divorce his wife on the grounds of her adultery but a husband's adultery was not of itself sufficient grounds for divorce.
 A wife also had to prove some other ground such as cruelty, desertion or bigamy.
 All cases had to be heard before three judges in Wellington.

 1881

 The Divorce and Matrimonial Causes Act 1867 Amendment Act 1881 was passed enabling petitions to be heard by a Judge sitting alone.